fabriziopandini/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 type ClusterInitializationStatus struct {

     // InfrastructureProvisioned is true when the infrastructure provider reports that Cluster's infrastructure is fully provisioned.
-    // NOTE: this field is part of the Cluster API contract and it is used to orchestrate provisioning.
+    // NOTE: this field is part of the Cluster API contract, and it is used to orchestrate provisioning.
     // The value of this field is never updated after provisioning is completed.
     // +optional
     InfrastructureProvisioned bool `json:"infrastructureProvisioned"`